 Although the Bernese Mountain Dog is big, it is such an affectionate and well-mannered pet that it is not too big for the right family.

 Swiss Mountain Dogs (Sennenhunds)

-Four dog breeds are included as Swiss Mountain Dogs: Greater Swiss Mountain Dog, Bernese Mountain Dog, Appenzeller Mountain Dog, and Entlebucher Mountain Dog.
+Four dog breeds are Swiss Mountain Dogs: Greater Swiss Mountain Dog, Bernese Mountain Dog, Appenzeller Mountain Dog, and Entlebucher Mountain Dog.
 The Greater Swiss is the larger, followed by the Bernese, Appenzeller, and Entlebucher.
-Saint Bernard Dogs are very similar looking and come from the same general area, but are red and white, not tricolor.
+Saint Bernard Dogs are very similar looking and come from the same general area but are red and white, not tricolor.